keepchanges/keepchange.github.io/readme.md

 'keepchanges login' in my '~/bashrc' for fix forgotten changes.
 'keepchanges yum' for yum's post-transaction plugin.

-For file 'filename' recovery you can edit filename.changes and:
+For file 'filename' recovery you can edit filename.changes, if you want, and:
 ```sh
 $ patch -R < filename.changes
 ```